sahilsaxena21/Micorosoft_case_competition/README.md

 ### Content-Based Recommendation Engine Feature
 Please refer to the two notebooks below for code implementation details:
-1) [Notebook](https://github.com/sahilsaxena21/case_competition_microsoft/blob/master/mmlspark_lightgbm_prototype.ipynb) for collecting the synthetic dataset and training a **LightGBM** classifer model that ranks a customer's affinity to product categories
+1) [Notebook](https://github.com/sahilsaxena21/case_competition_microsoft/blob/master/mmlspark_lightgbm_prototype.ipynb) for collecting the synthetic dataset and training a **LightGBM** classifer model that ranks a customer's affinity to product categories [1]
 2) [Notebook](https://github.com/sahilsaxena21/case_competition_microsoft/blob/master/lightgbm_prototype.ipynb) for deploying the model on **Azure Kubernetes Services**

-Our notebooks above walks through the process of ML model training and evaluation.
-However, please note that for the purposes of demonstrating workability of our proposed solution for this competition, we train an arbitrary machine learning model (in this case, a LightGBM) on a synthetic dataset, making our model and its performance results meaningless.
+[1] Please note that for the purposes of demonstrating workability of our proposed solution for this competition, we train an _arbitrary_ machine learning model (in this case, a LightGBM) on a synthetic dataset, making our model and its performance results meaningless.
 However, we describe the intention of our model in a real world setting as below.

 [Image_file](https://github.com/sahilsaxena21/case_competition_microsoft/blob/master/images/recommendation_intent.JPG)

-The above illustration demonstrates how we determine a customer's affinity to a product category (based on their historic click data and purchases made through the mobile app) and subsequently make product recommendations.
-This model can be readily extended to include actual product SKUs instead of product categories. this model can be readily improved.
-Possible areas of improvement include use of collaborative filtering (e.g. item-item similarity or user-user similarity) based approaches.
-Moreover, the dataset used by the model can be extended to also include customer's historic purchases and historic search terms.
-In this way, the recommender enginer can deliver product recommendations that more closely aligns with the customer activity on the mobile app.
+The above illustration demonstrates how we determine a customer's affinity to a product category (based on their historic click data and purchases made through the mobile app) and use this to subsequently make product recommendations.

 ## Theoretical Underpinnings of Proposed Solution
 Please refer to the [Customer Journey Theoretical Framework](https://github.com/sahilsaxena21/case_competition_microsoft/blob/master/Customer%20Journey%20Theoretical%20Framework.pdf) that forms the basis of our proposed AI solution.
 Reference to this Framework is made in the discussion below.